owen-r-rogers/MDR-FEP/README.md

 ├── pbc_correction.sh           # performs PBC correction
 ├── extract_frames.sh           # extracts a frame at each ns interval

+# The .mdp files and the force field files should be stored elsewhere

 # energy minimize
 mkdir prep
 sbatch energy_minimization.sh